By Jeff Lynch

 Responsibility & Duty

-When someone decides to get their concealed handgun license (CHL), they do more than just attend a class and take a shooting test.
+When someone decides to get their concealed handgun license, they do more than just attend a class and take a shooting test.
 For better or for worse, they decide to change their lifestyle.
-They don’t just “strap on a six shooter” like the old westerns’ depict.
+They don’t just “strap on a six shooter” like the old westerns depict.
 When someone exercises their Second Amendment rights and carries a concealed handgun, they take on an extra burden and a significant responsibility to themselves, their family and their community.

 Carrying a concealed handgun doesn’t make you Superman.
-It won’t make you any stronger or any faster.
+It won’t make you any stronger, smarter, or any faster.
 If you carry a concealed handgun and feel somehow tougher, more confident or less afraid, it’s time to put up your firearm and see a shrink.
-Most people that have carried concealed for several years describe their feeling as a sense of “duty” or “responsibility.”
+Most people who have carried concealed for several years describe their feeling as a sense of “duty” or “responsibility.”
 That’s exactly right.

 Which Firearm to Carry?

 Choosing the right firearm to carry concealed is a primary consideration.
 Choose incorrectly and you’ll waste a lot of money.
 Make a really foolish choice and you could end up dead.

 I carried a Smith & Wesson M&P 9mm Pro Series for several years before switching to a Kimber 1911.
 Like a lot of “old timers,” I never liked the weight and balance of a polymer gun.
 But concealing a full size 1911 is pretty tough for a lot of people unless you’re built on the large side.
 Luckily, Kimber makes a full line of lightweight, alloy frame carry pistols like their Tactical Ultra II.